 Saudi Arabia Visa types

-There used to be no tourist visa available for Saudi Arabia until September 27th, 2019, meaning that the Saudi Arabia eVisa is the first type of visa released for tourism purposes.
+In September 2019, the tourist visa for Saudi Arabia was enabled, meaning that the Saudi Arabia eVisa is the first type of visa released for tourism purposes.

 Saudi Arabia already issues other long-term types of visas, usually for work or study purposes.
 The most requested short-term Saudi Arabian visa is the Hajj visa, obtained for religious purposes.